patternhelloworld/spring-security-oauth2-password-jpa-implementation/README.md

 > App-Token based OAuth2 POC built to grow with Spring Boot and ORM

-- [NOTICE] Test codes will be temporarily non-functional due to the introduction of the Introspector, until the next version.

 ## Supporting Oauth2 Type
 | ROPC             | Authorization Code                              |
 |------------------|-------------------------------------------------|